 - counterfeit or forged (together: suspicious) banknotes and coins may not be accepted;

-- nobody is obliged to accept forint banknotes and forint coins that are difficult to recognise or damaged (incomplete, torn, glued, contaminated etc.).
+- the acceptance of commemorative coins, banknotes and coins which are difficult to identify or damaged (incomplete, torn, glued, contaminated etc.) may be refused.

 In respect of legal tender withdrawn from circulation